MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

   |xfs|

-After you've enabled the service, you m need to configure your network or firewall to allow outbound connections between it and your endpoints.
+After you've enabled the service, you need to configure your network or firewall to allow outbound connections between it and your endpoints.

 - Audit framework (`auditd`) must be enabled.

   > [!NOTE]
   > System events captured by rules added to `/etc/audit/rules.d/` will add to `audit.log`(s) and might affect host auditing and upstream collection.
 Events added by Microsoft Defender for Endpoint on Linux will be tagged with `mdatp` key.

+- /opt/microsoft/mdatp/sbin/wdavdaemon requires executable permission.
+For more information, see "Ensure that the daemon has executable permission" in [Troubleshoot installation issues for Microsoft Defender for Endpoint on Linux](linux-support-install.md).

 ### External package dependency
 The following external package dependencies exist for the mdatp package: